-Garrett Lamborn is in his fourth year as an assistant baseball coach at Hamilton College.
-Lamborn has helped lead the Continentals to 47 wins in three seasons.
-He has coached four NESCAC all-conference team selections and two all-region team honorees.
-The baseball team has set or tied five single-season program records on offense the past three years including batting average, on-base percentage and runs batted in.
+Garrett Lamborn is in his fifth year as an assistant baseball coach at Hamilton College.
+Lamborn has helped lead the Continentals to 64 wins in four seasons.
+He has coached six all-NESCAC team selections and three all-region team honorees.
+The baseball team has set or tied seven single-season program records the past four years including wins, batting average, on-base percentage and runs batted in.

 Lamborn was on the Wesleyan University coaching staff from 2010 to 2014.
 He helped the Cardinals to three NESCAC postseason appearances, two first-place finishes in the NESCAC West Division and their first conference title in 2014.

 Lamborn was a four-year letter winner and a two-year starter in the outfield at Wesleyan from 2006 to 2009.
 He emerged as the starting left fielder his junior year and led the team with a .380 batting average and an on-base percentage of .472.
 As a senior he hit .359 with a .468 on-base percentage and a team-best .594 slugging percentage.
 Lamborn and the Cardinals made their first NESCAC playoff appearance in four years.
 He graduated with a degree in mathematics and economics.

 Lamborn played semi-professional baseball for a season in Belgium and for three seasons in South Australia, and played in the independent Peach State League in Macon, Georgia.